surrealdb/surrealdb.go/README.md

 ### Smart Unmarshal

 SurrealDB Go library supports smart unmarshal.
-It means that you can unmarshal any type of data to the generic type provided.
-SurrealDB Go library will automatically convert it to that type.
+It means that you can unmarshal any type of data to the generic type provided, and the library will automatically convert it to that type.

 ```go
 // User struct is a test struct